 Do you remember Eve’s Purple Beauty when I had it in the design stage?
 Some of you really liked the vase idea I had drawn into the corners but the concern was how to make that design pop without it blending into the background filler.
 Thread mush was a possibility until my friend Ruthie recommended using a different color thread to make the vase stand out.

 DUH!
-Sometimes you need to hit me over the head with a 2 x 4 so I “get it”, you know?
+Sometimes you need to hit me over the head with a 2 x 4 so I “get it.”
 Thanks Ruthie!

 I then cut that shape out of freezer paper and ironed the shape onto her quilt top.
 I used a marking pen to trace around the vase and then popped in some luscious blue variegated Lava thread.
 YUM!